coumbaya/feta/README.md

 --sameConcept or -c: enabling "SameConcept/SameAs" heuristic and passing endpoints IP Addresses as argument

---setWinSlice or -ws for setting the maximum temporal distance between first and last subquery, defining the input DB slice, by default 1000000 seconds
+--setWinSlice or -ws for setting the maximum temporal distance between first and last subquery, defining the input DB slice (by default 1000000 seconds)

---setWinJoin or -wj for setting the maximum joinable window interval gap (Tjoin), by default 1000000 seconds
+--setWinJoin or -wj for setting the maximum joinable window interval gap between two subqueries or triple patterns (by default 1000000 seconds)

 # Testing FETA with FedBench queries' traces